When does Diversity Help Generalization in Classification Ensembles?: Methodology

 Inspired by the relationship between the proposed diversity and generalization of classification ensembles, we propose an ensemble pruning method, named as ``\emph{\pdfull{} (}\pdabbr{}\emph{)},'' presented in Algorithm~\ref{algorithm}.
 It aims to prune an ensemble with rare performance degradation, with the basic idea of utilizing diversity and accuracy simultaneously.

-The inputs of this method are: (i) a training set $S$ of valid data instances, (ii) a set $F$ of trained individual classifiers, i.e., the original set of classifiers to constitute an ensemble classifier in Eq.~(\ref{eq1}), (iii) the ratio $\alpha$ which means the individual classifiers in the pruned sub-ensemble are chosen in a ratio of $\alpha(\%)$ from the original ensemble, and (iv) the trade-off parameter $\beta$ is used to balance accuracy and diversity.
-Notice that the coefficient $c$ corresponding to the individual $f$ is set to $1/|F|$ for simplicity here.
+The inputs of this method are: (i) a training set $S$ of valid data instances, (ii) a set $F$ of trained individual classifiers, \ie{} the original set of classifiers to constitute an ensemble classifier in Eq.~\eqref{eq:1}, and (iii) the ratio $\alpha$ which means the individual classifiers in the pruned sub-ensemble are chosen in a ratio of $\alpha(\%)$ from the original ensemble.
+Notice that all individual members are treated equally here, which means that $w_i=1/|F|,\,\forall\,i\in[|F|]$.

+For example, individual members in one ensemble generated by AdaBoost might have different values of weights in the combination, however, their weight coefficients would still be treated as important as each other in the pruning process, to simplify the analyses since it doesn't talk more about the situation where the individual classifiers in the ensemble are not treated equally.
 The output of this method is the set of classifiers $H$ composing the pruned sub-ensemble after pruning, which is initially set to $\emptyset$.
-This algorithm terminates when the number of $H$ reaches the number of a pruned sub-ensemble classifier, i.e., $\alpha|F|$, or when it cannot pick up an individual classifier in $F$ that satisfies the corresponding condition (i.e., all individual classifiers in $F$ misclassify the corresponding instance).
+This algorithm terminates when the number of $H$ reaches the number of a pruned sub-ensemble classifier (\ie{} $\alpha|F|$), or when it cannot pick up an individual classifier in $F$ that satisfies the corresponding condition (\ie{} all individual classifiers in $F$ misclassify the corresponding instance).

-The objective of this method is to obtain a pruned sub-ensemble whose performance approaches as optimal as possible.
-As shown in Algorithm~\ref{algorithm}, it firstly picks out an individual classifier whose diversity and accuracy are as high as possible, raising diversity in line~\ref{alg:3} and increasing accuracy in line~\ref{alg:4}.
-Specifically, the sorting principle we use in line~\ref{alg:4} is mainly based on accuracy plus $\beta$ times $\diver(f_{ens},\mathbf{x})$ in Eq.~(\ref{eq4}).
+The objective of this method is to obtain a pruned sub-ensemble that approaches the performance as optimal as possible.
+As shown in Algorithm~\ref{algorithm}, it firstly picks out an individual classifier considering diversity and accuracy simultaneously, raising diversity in line~\ref{alg:3} and increasing accuracy in line~\ref{alg:4}.
+Specifically, the sorting principle we use in line~\ref{alg:4} is mainly based on the accuracy performance of individual classifiers.
 Then it puts the selected individual classifier into the candidate classifier set $H$, as shown in line~\ref{alg:5}.
-Subsequently, it follows a cycle to select the classifiers in $F$ repeatedly until the termination conditions are met.
+Subsequently, it follows a cycle to select the expected classifiers in $F$ repeatedly until the termination conditions are met.

+Moreover, inspired by the proposed ensemble pruning method (\pdabbr), we propose an ensemble pruning framework by utilizing the trade-off between accuracy and diversity, named as ``\emph{\fdfull{} (}\fdabbr\emph{)},'' presented in Algorithm~\ref{framework}.
+The diversity measure used in \fdabbr{} could be any existing diversity measure, such as $Q$-statistic or the disagreement measure.
+Note that \pdabbr{} is one particular case of \fdabbr{} by using the proposed diversity measure in this paper.